 Under all alternatives, existing fluid mineral leases are managed under the RMP in place at the time of issuance; if leases are relinquished or allowed to expire, management from the new RMP would be applied to the area.
-Table 3-89, below, shows currently leased and unleased BLM-administered federal mineral estate by assigned fluid mineral development potential.
+Table 3-108, below, shows currently leased and unleased BLM-administered federal mineral estate by assigned fluid mineral development potential.
 Much of western North Dakota, the area with reasonable potential for future fluid mineral development, is currently under lease (195,500 acres, or 40 percent of total BLM fluid mineral estate), and existing leases are likely to be developed.
 Of the very high and high development potential areas, where new development is expected to be concentrated, only 11,000 acres of federal fluid mineral estate remain unleased.
-If a lease not held by production is relinquished or allowed to expire by the lessee, it could be re-offered for lease subject to management under this RMP/EIS.
+Additionally, if a lease not held by production is relinquished, allowed to expire by the lessee, or terminated due to the lessee's failure to make proper rental payments, the federal tract could be could be re-offered for lease subject to management under this RMP/EIS.
 Appendix B shows fluid mineral leasing allocations by alternative, development potential, and lease status.